 To promote understanding and communication of gender-equity issues among high school students through their research, preparation, and presentation of high-quality speeches, while promoting the value of public speaking as a life and leadership skill.

 Speech Trek was established by AAUW CA in 2007.
 In 2009, it was renamed the Eleanor Stem Allen Memorial Speech Trek Contest in honor and memory of an AAUW member and teacher who recognized the importance of public speaking skills in teaching students about issues that matter to AAUW, and in gratitude to her family for providing ongoing financial support for the project

 The Morgan Hill branch held its first annual Speech Trek contest in 2014.
 Contestants are limited to 5-6 minutes to express their thoughts on the given year’s topic.
 (See contest details below.)
 Prizes are awarded to the top three contestants.

-Following is a video of the branch’s winning speech, by Shria Bulusu.
+Following is a video of the 2019 winning speech, by Sofia Ruster.

 Speech Trek is open to all high school students in California.
 Girls and boys enrolled in any public or private high school, as well as home schooled students, are eligible to participate.

 Students who were finalists at the state competition in prior years may participate in local Speech Trek competitions, but are ineligible to repeat as state finalists.